pearl-core/pearl/README.md

 brew install bash git coreutils grep gnu-sed python
 ```

-Unless there is a specific use case, it is not a good option to use virtual environments such as
-`virtualenv` or `conda` because otherwise Pearl will be only visible within that environment.
-It is recommended to use the system-wide `pip` which is generally locate in `/usr/bin/pip`.
-The following will install the package in your `$HOME` directory (`~/.local/`):
+The following will install the package under `/usr/local`:
 ```
 /usr/local/bin/pip3 install pearlcli
 # If the bin path is not already in $PATH: